robotics-upo/hunav_sim/README.md

 * *"/move_agent"*.
 The request includes the states of the human agents, the robot and id of the agent that must be computed.
 The response of HuNavSim is the udpated state of the indicated agent.

 Moreover, the initial configuration parameters of the agents can be read from the *"/hunav_loader"* ROS2 node.
 This node loads the agents data from the yaml file *'agents.yaml'* located in the *config* directory of the package *hunav_agent_manager*.
 Then, the parameters can be retreived through the ROS2 service */hunav_loader/get_parameters*.

+ToDo: To programme a GUI for the generation of the configuration yaml file instead of modifiying the yaml manually.

 ![](https://github.com/robotics-upo/hunav_sim/blob/master/images/HuNavSim.png)